Oh no, not another ‘top website resolutions blog post’ I hear you cry!

 Get more [great] reviews

-We dot our reviews all over our website, and know for a fact that they have encouraged people to contact us AND have made selling to them much easier.
+We dot our reviews all over our website and know that they encourage people to contact us.
+It makes selling to them much easier.
 So, if you don’t have plenty of reviews on your site (and recent ones!) then you’re probably making things much harder for yourself.

 Don’t just think about your website.
 Get them onto your LinkedIn profile, and get clients to review you in Google too.
 If you can get good reviews from people who are prominent in their own right – so much the better.

-This year : Whenever you finish a piece of work for a client, ask them politely if they will write you a review.
+This year: Whenever you finish a piece of work for a client, ask them to write you a review.
 Send them a link to your Google review page!

 Those are the 5 top website resolutions we would suggest to help your web presence this year.
-These are all within easy reach of the average website owner, and, if well implemented, can help you punch way above your weight when competing for that rare resource – the engaged website visitor!
+These are all within easy reach of the average website owner.
+If well implemented they can help you punch way above your weight when competing for that rare, engaged, website visitor!

-Drop us a comment below to let us know if you have other priorities as a website owner, and of course let us know if we can help you with any of this.
+Drop us a comment to let us know what your priorities are, and if we can help you with them.